AIM rule change prompts governance improvements

 Companies listed on the Alternative Investment Market (AIM) have enhanced their corporate governance disclosures since a new rule change came into effect in September 2018 requiring them to demonstrate adherence to a recognised code, but there is still room for improvement, according to a progress review

 A study by UHY Hacker Young and the Quoted Companies Alliance (QCA) found that before the change to AIM Rule 26, only 24% of AIM listed companies explained how the board ensures that the company’s ethical standards are recognised.
 That has now risen to 80%.

-The findings, based on analysis of annual reports and corporate websites of 50 small and mid-sized companies with equity securities admitted to trading on the London AIM market, also show 42% do not identify their independent directors, while 34% do not detail director compensation and any benefits awarded each year.
+The findings, based on analysis of annual reports and corporate websites of 50 small and mid-sized companies with equity securities admitted to trading on the AIM market, also show that 42% do not identify their independent directors, while 34% do not detail director compensation and any benefits awarded each year.

 Martin Jones, partner at UHY Hacker Young, said: ‘The research has exposed that AIM companies still have a lot of work to do in bringing corporate governance up to required levels.

 ‘New rule changes have acted as a catalyst for AIM companies who have had to fast-track the implementation of new corporate governance procedures.
 Although this would have put added pressure on some smaller businesses, the net result is undoubtedly positive.’